suefeng/climate_news/README.md

 # Climate news

+## Description

+This is an app for getting the latest climate-related news.
+It's still a work-in-progress.

 ## What's needed

 This app runs on Ruby on Rails and Node.js.
 The required versions are in the `.tool-versions`, `.ruby-versions`, and `.nvmrc` files.